Scan your app for the low-level muck. Free.

 That's stupid, and it happens to people shipping fast every day.
 Nobody should get extorted over config they never knew was missing.
 So we built buckingfugs to find the low-level stuff a shakedown artist finds — before they do.

 For each problem: the precise fix (the DNS record to add, the header to set, the file to lock down) plus one master prompt you paste into Cursor / Claude Code / v0 / ChatGPT that tells it to fix everything, tailored to your stack.
+All free.

 No. Passive, non-intrusive checks only — reading your DNS records and public HTTP responses.
 Nothing gets attacked or broken.
 It's the low-level hygiene layer, not a red team.